Coast Guard aircrew medevacs passenger from cruise ship in Chatham Strait, Alaska

-A Coast Guard Air Station Sitka aircrew medically evacuated a 64-year-old man from the cruise ship Norwegian Encore in Chatham Strait, Alaska, July 18, 2022.
-The patient was safely hoisted and transported to awaiting Emergency Medical Service personnel at the Mt.
+KODIAK, Alaska – A Coast Guard Air Station Sitka aircrew medically evacuated a man from the cruise ship Norwegian Encore in Chatham Strait, Alaska, Monday.

+The MH-60 Jayhawk helicopter aircrew arrived on scene at 7:27 a.m. and safely hoisted and transported the patient to awaiting Emergency Medical Service personnel at the Mt.
 Edgecumbe Medical Center in Sitka.

-U.S. Coast Guard video.
+Coast Guard Sector Juneau command center personnel received the request for assistance from the cruise ship crew at 5:48 a.m., reporting that the 64-year-old male had been suffering from stroke-like symptoms since 4:35 a.m. that morning.

 |Date Taken: